 Surface Analytical Services

-Physical Electronics (PHI), the premier name in surface analysis offers analytical services using our state-of-the-art instruments.
-Our scientists have a deep knowledge of surface analysis applications and problem solving, and the benefit of always having access to the latest instrument technology.
+Physical Electronics (PHI), the premier name in surface analysis, offers one-stop surface analytical services and materials testing using our state-of-the-art instruments located in a same facility.
+Our scientists have a deep knowledge of surface analysis applications and problem solving, and the benefit of always having access to the latest instrumentation technology.
 It is a winning combination to help you tackle your most challenging production, R&D, and engineering issues.

 Common Applications